-The most common method of heating water in the U.S. is with conventional tank-style, storage water heaters, which heat and store 30 to 75 gallons of hot water like a thermos, regardless of immediate need; i.e., the unit is cooking water even if no one is using it.
+The most common method of heating water in the U.S. is with conventional tank-style storage water heaters.
+These heat and store 30 to 75 gallons of hot water like a thermos regardless of immediate need (i.e., the unit is cooking water even if no one is using it).

 Tank-type water heaters generally have about 70 percent usable capacity, meaning a typical 50-gallon tank has about 30 to 35 gallons of truly hot water in reserve for usage.
 If demand runs higher than usual over a short period, the reservoir can run dry.

 To put this in perspective, a standard tank-style heater in a comparatively cold climate delivers enough hot water to power two, 2.5 gallons-per-minute (GPM) showerheads and three 1 GPM body sprays long enough to take a four-and-a-half-minute shower.

 A newer technology (for the U.S. at least), tankless water heating performs the same hot water delivery function as a conventional water heater.
 But, if properly sized for the application, it does its work in seconds, rather than hours.
 This savings in time translates into gains in energy efficiency with no sacrifice in comfort or convenience.

 As the name indicates, there is no hot-water storage with tankless technology.
 Instead of heating stored water 24/7, tankless units fire up only in response to demand.

 By using more powerful gas burners, a tankless water heater will boost the temperature of the cold water coming into the unit much more quickly than a tank heater can, providing a continuous flow of hot water at the preset temperature.
 Beyond speed, there are differences in the energy consumed by tank-style and tankless heaters.